 EDUCATION & CREATIVE COMMUNITY ENGAGEMENT

-- Make it a practice to analyze Shakespeare’s writing, with a focus on the text, language, and characters, through an anti-racist lens, helping to make the invisible visible to ourselves, teachers, students, and adult learners.
+- Make it a practice to analyze Shakespeare’s writing, with a focus on the text, language, and characters, through a culturally responsive lens.

-- Explicitly address anti-racist pedagogical practices in our professional development work, including Bard Core sessions with Chicago Public School teachers, and in our teacher handbooks and materials.
+- Explicitly address anti-racist pedagogical practices in our professional development work with educators.

-- Make canon formation and “bardolatry” critical subjects of inquiry, exploring their origins in culture-building and colonization in our work with teachers and students, as well as with adult learners.
+- Make canon formation and “bardolatry” subjects of inquiry in our work with teachers and students, as well as with adult learners.

-- Acknowledge that our most diverse audiences currently reside in our education programs, and commit to continuing our efforts to identify, reach out to, and partner with under-resourced schools with a majority of BIPOC students.
+- Commit to continuing our efforts to reach out to and partner with under-resourced schools with a large percentage of students of color.

-- Encourage actors participating in discussions with audiences to respond to audience members' questions, speaking authentically from their own experiences and identity, helping actors find ways to make space for themselves in their responses to audience members.
+- Encourage actors participating in discussions with audiences to speak authentically from their own experiences and identity in response to audience members' questions.